chbeu/chbeu.github.io/content/talks/kn04_womeninrecsys2023/index.md

 commentable: false  # Allow visitors to comment?
 Supported by the Page, Post, and Docs content types.
 editable: false  # Allow visitors to edit the page?
 Supported by the Page, Post, and Docs content types.

-event: Women in RecSys 2023
+event: Women in RecSys Keynote Series 2023
 event_url: https://recsys.acm.org/recsys23/women-in-recsys/#content-tab-1-2-tab

 location: Online